 Google Cloud seems to take the role of an MLaaS driver.
 Always injecting extra effort into the ML development, they regularly publish free huge datasets of labeled images and videos for training ML models.
 New developments are published to share with all developers’ communities.

 Google Cloud TensorFlow is an outstanding library for training neuron networks of any complexity.
 Google coLab is a free platform for developers to experiment with training their neuron network structures.
 There are thousands of repositories with examples of resolved tasks.
 New publications about the use cases of Google Cloud Platform and Tensorflow appear almost daily.

 To summarize it all, Google Cloud is the best option for building complex and customized solutions.

 All the more organizations realize the critical importance of machine learning technologies for their future.
-According to the Market Research Future report, the global MLaaS market is rapidly growing with 40% CAGR to reach $4.63 billion by 2022.
-The Marketwatch.com reports that MLaaS market will have reached $8 billion with 38% CAGR over the period from 2020 to 2023.
+According to the Market Research Future report, the global MLaaS market is rapidly growing with a 36.2% CAGR to reach USD 302.66 billion by 2030.

 Whatever the difference, all market researchers agree that the MLaaS industry is booming now.
 This growth is attributed mainly to the massive expansion of IoT and Big Data markets.